Olangal: Plot

-Life goes on happily for the couple, Ravi (Amol Palekar) and Radha (Poornima), who live with their only daughter, until Father John arrives in the city with a young boy Raju, Ravi's son from an affair with Reetha (Ambika), before his marriage to Radha.
+Life goes on happily for the couple, Ravi and Radha, who live with their only daughter, until Father John arrives in the city with a young boy Raju, Ravi's son from an affair with Reetha, before his marriage to Radha.
 Now he has to keep the boy with him for a month before Father John takes the boy abroad.

 Ravi introduces the boy to his wife as the son of a dead friend, George, and she happily accepts to keep the boy with them.
 But the truth emerges when the "dead friend" visits their house.
 The six-year-long marriage between Ravi and Radha shatters.